waste management risks

 How to export waste paper for recycling – essential documents for international shipments

-Exporting waste paper for recycling is an essential part of sustainable waste management and circular economy efforts across the European Union.
+SHARE THIS ARTICLE Exporting waste paper for recycling is an essential part of sustainable waste management and circular economy efforts across the European Union.
 Companies involved in transboundary shipments of waste must comply with strict EU regulations.
 Depending on their role, they must also obtain the necessary permits.
-It’s also important for them to follow established procedures to…
+It’s also important for them to follow established procedures…

 animal by-products transport